"But if each day each hour you feel that you are destined for me with implacable sweetness…"

-By far one of the most talented voices in South American literature, Pablo Neruda's work makes for a lasting legacy that keeps him at the forefront of modern poetry to this day.
-His poems about love are romantic, erotic, thrilling and breathtaking, and works that everyone in love should know.
+By far one of the most talented voices in South American literature, Pablo Neruda's poems make for a lasting legacy that keeps him at the forefront of modern poetry to this day.
+His love poems are romantic, erotic, thrilling and breathtaking — and works that anyone who has experienced love should know.

 Neruda challenges his love to either stay true forever, or forget him and move on, for he proclaims that he will have similarly moved on.
 The stunning lines promise his love that everything, every moment and sensation, reminds him of her.
 Some critics believe this poem is actually about his love for his homeland of Chile, while other believe that it was written in loving devotion to his wife Maltide Urrutia, but in any interpretation, it is a poem expressing deep love and passion.
 Read this to your honey if you are sure of your relationship and are planning on the long haul.

 Don’t let the title fool you.
 This is a poem detailing the way in which Neruda does indeed love his listener.
 He loves her not for being beautiful like a rose or topaz, or being fiery like a carnation, but because he sees something in her worth loving, something that she does not share with the rest of the world.
 I do not love you... shows all the ways Neruda loves his paramour.
 They are unique, dark ways, presented without all the flowery nonsense of many other love poems.
 This is a perfect poem for an intense new love.

 Tomorrow we will only give them

 a leaf of the tree of our love, a leaf